JemCasey/buzzpoints/README.md

 The easiest way to deploy the website in order to be able to share the buzzpoints publically is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 See [this site](https://vercel.com/docs/frameworks/nextjs) for instructions on how to deploy using Vercel.
 You may have to set modify the Node.js version of the build to be 20.x in the package (since this is what the package uses).

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Next.js details